Salaheldinyoussry/datastructure-assignment-5/README.md

 but  :   abc +v is not accepted

-the expression can have :
+the expression can be like the following : a--b  or a+-b   or a*-b
-a--b  or
-a+-b   or
-a*-b